stefdworschak/github-training/README.md

 git pull origin main
 ```

-The termninal should show a similar message to the one shown below.
+The terminal should show a similar message to the one shown below.
 Explaining that there is a merge conflict in the index.html file which will have to be resolved before being able to merge.

 ```
 remote: Enumerating objects: 5, done.